polkadot-developers/polkadot-docs/infrastructure/validators/onboarding/run-validator/secure-node.md

   CONFIG_SECCOMP=y
   ```

-3. OPTIONAL: **Linux 5.13**.
-Provides access to even more strict filesystem protections.
+!!!note "Optionally, **Linux 5.13** may also be used, as it provides access to even more strict filesystem protections."

 ## Monitoring Tools